Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Linear Programming Relaxation for the Directed Multi-Multiway Cut

 By relaxing this IP we obtain the following linear programming relaxation:

 In this LP, there is a constraint for each path.
-On the other hand, we may have exponential number of paths with respect to the input size and as a result, exponential number of constraints.
-Nevertheless we can solve this LP in polynomial time, using ellipsoid algorithm.
-For this LP, the separation oracle operates as following: we get an answer $x$ and assume that the length of each edge $e$ is equal to $x(e)$.
-Then we find the shortest directed path between two edges which are needed to be disconnected from one another, for example $(u,v)$, If the shortest path between $u$ and $v$ (either $v \rightarrow u$ or $u \rightarrow v$), is more than 1, then this constraint $ \sum_{e \in p} x(e) \geq 1 $ is true for all paths between this two vertices.
-So this LP can be solved in polynomial time.
+On the other hand, we may have an exponential number of paths with respect to the input size and as a result, exponential number of constraints.
+Nevertheless, we can solve this LP in polynomial time, using the ellipsoid algorithm.
+For this LP, the separation oracle operates as follows: we get a solution $x$ and assume that the length of each edge $e$ is equal to $x(e)$.
+Then, we find the shortest directed path between two vertices which are needed to be disconnected from each other.
+For example $(u,v)$, if the shortest path between $u$ and $v$ (either $v \rightarrow u$ or $u \rightarrow v$) is more than 1, then this constraint $ \sum_{e \in p} x(e) \geq 1 $ is true for all paths between these two vertices.
+Therefore, this LP can be solved in polynomial time.